serg06/mc2/README.md

 C++: No previous experience, learning it on-the-fly, from *OpenGL Superbible*, and from my existing expertise with Java and C.

+## Wanna try it out?

+Download the latest [release](https://github.com/serg06/mc2/releases).
+(On Win10 and with OpenGL 4.5+.)

 ## Current features:

-- Basic chunk generation, with data stored in chunks.
+- Basic chunk generation, with chunk data efficiently stored in a 65536-byte array.

 - Smooth player movement (flying), smooth-ish collisions (WIP), smooth looking around.

-- OpenGL draws each chunk (65536 blocks) with a single draw call.
+- OpenGL draws each chunk (65536 blocks) with a single draw call, indexing into data using only a blockId.

 - Handles window resizing.